-Sample R t (sec) ID (Limonene or Carvone) Integration (cm ) % Composition Oil
+Sample R t (sec) ID (Limonene or Carvone) Integration (cm 2) % Composition Oil

-(Continue the same table with additional rows for other samples - fraction 1 and fraction 5)
+(Continue the same table with additional rows for other samples - fractions)

-- Report the retention factor (Rf) values for limonene and carvone.
+- Report the retention factor (R_f) values for limonene and carvone.
 Include a sketch of the TLC plate(s) in this section of the report (copy from the lab notebook).
-How is the elution order of limonene and carvone from the column related to Rf values on TLC? - 4.
-Comment on the purity of fractions 1 and 5 based on your GC and TLC results.
+How is the elution order of limonene and carvone from the column related to R_f values on TLC? - 4.
+Comment on the purity of fractions 1, 5, & 6 based on your GC and TLC results.
 Was the column separation effective?
 Did the compounds elute or move in the expected order?
 Was it necessary to analyze fractions 2-4?
 Use your data to support your conclusions. - 5.
 Go to pubs.acs.org and perform a search on "Limonene."
 Choose any journal article (not a book, website, or other type of source) and provide just the citation in the proper ACS format (see Technical Writing Guidelines).

 Abstract - see Technical Writing Guidelines for writing the abstract.
 You should have put a draft together the first day of lab.
 Incorporate your results in place of the sample data.
-Keep in mind that IR is no longer performed in this lab as of winter '17 and does not need to be included in the abstract.
 There is no need to include TLC data in the abstract either, as this is secondary to GC data.